 Take a look to see how crunchy these pear crisps are.
 You can see this video to know more:

 I know it sounds bizarre combining pear with cookies.
 But believe me, it tastes more than delicious!
 Slightly chewy with various pear chunks inside, it’s impossible to stop at one cookie only.

 Making these quite some skills and techniques, as you’ll need to know the various methods to soften your cookies.
 Without knowledge like this, you might end up with a bunch of rock-hard cookies that are impossible to chew.
 It’s definitely not a good prospect for your dessert.

 Also, compared to other commercial cookies, this treat is much healthier.
 You can even make it with oatmeal for extra nutrients.
 Or if you just want a sweet dessert, feel free to add chocolate chips or caramel to the batter.

 Unlike other baking desserts, this one requires less time and fewer ingredients.
 Most of the time, you just need to brush your pears with honey, cinnamon butter, or maple syrup before baking.
 Top them with oat streusel, pecans, or other nuts for extra crunchiness.

 However, with this recipe, leave all the ripe pears out as they will turn mushy after baking.
 Just take those that are slightly soft.
 Baked pears are tasty on their own, but you can enjoy them with yogurt, chocolate sauce, or ice cream.

 Fancy as it sounds, clafoutis is a fruit dessert with a custard center and a souffle-like top.
 Traditional recipes always make it with black cherries with their pits on.

 As for me, I often choose pears over them because they smell amazing when baked.
-Their tender, juicy texture is also suitable for this dish.
+A great dessert to enjoy during fall, this French dessert boasts a tender and juicy texture.
 Dust it with some sugar, and here is your dream-like dessert.